-- · manage a larger organization; - expand our manufacturing and distribution capacity; - · increase our sales and marketing efforts; - broaden our customer-support capabilities; - implement appropriate operational and financial systems; and - · maintain effective financial disclosure controls and procedures.
+- manage organizational change; - · manage a larger organization; - · accelerate and/or refocus research and development activities; - expand our manufacturing, supply chain and distribution capacity; - · increase our sales and marketing efforts;

+- broaden our customer-support and services capabilities; - maintain or increase operational efficiencies; - scale support operations in a cost-effective manner; - · implement appropriate operational and financial systems; and - maintain effective financial disclosure controls and procedures.

-If we cannot grow, or fail to manage our growth effectively, we may not be able to execute our business strategies and our business, financial condition and results of operations would be adversely affected.
+If we cannot evolve and scale our business and operations effectively, we may not be able to execute our business strategies in a cost-effective manner and our business, financial condition, profitability and results of operations would be adversely affected.